Tuba: Resonance and false tones

 Some tubas have a strong and useful resonance that is not in the well-known harmonic series.
 For example, most large B♭ tubas have a strong resonance at low E♭ (E♭1, 39 Hz), which is between the fundamental and the second harmonic (an octave higher than the fundamental).
 These alternative resonances are often known as false tones or privileged tones.
 Adding the six semitones provided by the three valves, these alternative resonances let the instrument play chromatically down to the fundamental of the open bugle (which is a 29 Hz B♭0).
 The addition of valves below that note can lower the instrument a further six semitones to a 20 Hz E0.
 Thus, even three-valved instruments with good alternative resonances can produce very low sounds in the hands of skilled players; instruments with four valves can play even lower.

 The lowest note in the widely known repertoire is a 16 Hz double-pedal C0 in the William Kraft piece Encounters II, which is often played using a timed flutter tongue rather than by buzzing the lips.
 The fundamental of this pitch borders on infrasound and its overtones define the pitch in the listener's ear.

-The most convincing explanation for false tones is that the horn is acting as a "third of a pipe" rather than as a half-pipe.
-The bell remains an anti-node, but there would then be a node one-third of the way back to the mouthpiece.
-If so, it seems that the fundamental would be missing entirely, and would only be inferred from the overtones.
-However, the node and the antinode collide in the same spot and cancel out the fundamental.